Advice and information for patients

 Sedentary and inactive lifestyles increase the risk of developing pain and can also delay your recovery.
 Being active for 30 minutes in your day can make a big difference in your overall health and improve your pain.

-When should I see my doctor or physiotherapist?
+When should I see my GP or physiotherapist?

 Many episodes of elbow pain get better or improve on their own, however you should seek medical advice for the following:

 After a sudden traumatic or high impact injury